-- 965 individuals approaching the service in Stafford - 417 homeless applications - 213 of these applicants had no support needs
+- 965 individuals approaching the service in Stafford - 417 homeless applications - 213 of these applicants had no support needs applicants having each support need.

-204 applicants had at least 1 support need (49%).
-The figures for each support need (see table below) relates to the proportion of homeless applicants having each support need.
 Therefore, the percentages don't add up to 49% for Stafford or 47% for England.
-An applicant may have more than 1 support need so are included in multiple support needs.
+An applicant may have more than 1 support need so be included in multiple support needs.